nodejs/build/README.md

 ### Tier-1 Providers

-The Node.js Foundation's tier-1 infrastructure providers contribute the largest share of infrastructure to the Node.js project.
+The Node.js Project's tier-1 infrastructure providers contribute the largest share of infrastructure to the Node.js project.
 Without these companies, the project would not be able to provide the quality, speed and availability of test coverage that it does today.